17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 Start at Maroon Lake and wander between the picturesque mountains and lots of wildflowers to end up at Crater Lake.
 The 5.6 km hike down Crater Lake Trail will likely take you around 2 hours to finish, depending on your speed.
 Keeners can extend it with an extra loop around Maroon Lake.

-The path can be rocky in places, so bring your hiking boots.
+The path can be rocky in places, so we would recommend a good pair of hiking boots or hiking shoes.
 The low incline is suitable for all skill levels—even the kiddos can come along.
 Dogs are also welcome to walk the trail as long as they’re on a leash.

 Recommended places to stay